richard-scryber/scryber.core/docs/document_code_classes.rst

 The base classes form the foundation of the functionality for each of the main concrete classes.
 It's much easier to create your own funtionality using one of these classes.

-* Component: PDFObject - Implements the IPDFComponent interface along with IPDFBindable and
+* Component - Implements the IPDFComponent interface along with IPDFBindable and
-* ContainerComponent: Component - Holds child instances.
+* ContainerComponent - Holds child instances.
 Implements the 'InnerContent' collection as a protected property and the IPDFContainer.Contents implementation.
 Also passes the lifecycle methods to children.
-* VisualComponent: ContainerComponent - Extends a container to be styled with the IPDFStyledComponent interface and a lot of properties for individual styles.
+* VisualComponent - Extends a container to be styled with the IPDFStyledComponent interface and a lot of properties for individual styles.
-    * Panel: VisualComponent - Base class for the standard container componnents (Div, Span, etc) that implements the IPDFViewPortComponent interface to do the laying out of content.
+    * Panel - Base class for the standard container componnents (Div, Span, etc) that implements the IPDFViewPortComponent interface to do the laying out of content.
-        * HeadingBase : Panel - Base class for the headings (H1 to H6).
-        * SpanBase: Panel - Base class for the inline components.
-    * PageBase : VisualComponent - Base class for all page types.
+    * PageBase - Base class for all page types.
-    * ImageBase : VisualComponent - Base class for all the image types.
+    * ImageBase - Base class for all the image types.
-    * TextBase : VisualComponent - Base class for the textual components and implements the IPDFTextComponent interface.
+    * TextBase - Base class for the textual components and implements the IPDFTextComponent interface.
-    * ShapeComponent: VisualComponent - Base class for drawing components, implementing the IPDFGraphicPathComponent interface.
+    * ShapeComponent - Base class for drawing components, implementing the IPDFGraphicPathComponent interface.

 All components inheriting from VisualComponent have a virtual method for GetBaseStyle() which returns the default style for that component before anything is applied.